I'm a Celebrity... South Africa: Reception

-The the series was described by Anita Singh of The Daily Telegraph as a "reliable ratings winner" for ITV, however described the line-up of the first series as "steady" and added that "the jeopardy is lower than usual because everyone knows what they're doing."
+The series was described by Anita Singh of The Daily Telegraph as a "reliable ratings winner" for ITV, however described the line-up of the first series as "steady" and added that "the jeopardy is lower than usual because everyone knows what they're doing."
 It was criticised by Rebecca Nicholson on The Guardian, who described the show as "missing a spark".
 Speaking of the pre-recorded element, she said "The lack of a public vote and no public interaction makes such a difference.
 To see Ant and Dec jauntily skip down the path to deliver the latest twist, to bring in the "new addition" who will stir things up in camp, and for it not to be live, for it to have already happened without any sense that the viewers are directly involved in its ups and downs, smoothes it out and makes it feel less like a TV titan and more just a regular part of the schedules.
-It’s still I'm a Celebrity, and if you like it, you’ll still like it.
+It's still I'm a Celebrity, and if you like it, you'll still like it.
 But, legends or otherwise, this is not the show at its best."